 The Company has strictly complied with the business partner treatment policy by selecting the qualified business partner to enter into the Approved Vendor List and prices have been compared before the purchase order has been made.
-The business partner has been evaluated by using the auditable standard criteria pursuant to the international standards of ISO 9001 and CMMI.
+The business partner has been evaluated by using the auditable standard criteria pursuant to the international standards.
 The Company also has the policy not to corrupt, extort, embezzle or not tolerate such action.
 The business partner must not propose or take bribery or any illegal reward from the Company and the business partner must not give the reward or propose personal benefit in whatsoever form to the employee as a result of business undertaking.
 Such policy has been inspected by the management under the document and the supporting particulars and it also has been audited by the neutral auditor both from the inside and outside the organization.

-Moreover, the subsidiary of Samart Telcoms' Group has also required partners to conduct self - evaluation on sustainability, including in the dimensions of environment, society, and governance, as well as standards for controlling the quality of products and services.
+Moreover, the subsidiary of Samart Telcoms' Group has also required partners to conduct self-evaluation on sustainability, including in the dimensions of environment, society, and governance, as well as standards for controlling the quality of products and services.
 This demonstrates that the Company's partners, besides having standards for product and service quality, also prioritize safety, occupational health, and good environmental conditions in the workplace, uphold business ethics, and bear responsibility towards society and the environment.

-The Company had partners sign acknowledgement of the business ethics and operational guidelines, which address corporate governance, economy, social, and environmental dimensions.
-In 2023, 100 percent of the Company's primary suppliers passed the self - evaluation on sustainability and signed acknowledgement of the Company's business ethics and sustainable operation guidelines.
+In 2024, all new business partners passed the screening and self-assessment process regarding sustainability and signed an acknowledgment of the Company's business ethics and sustainable business practices.
 The Company, in addition, conducted site visits for key partners at their location as well as verifying related information and news through various channels, including Internet searches.

 The Company set procurement process, with system, standard, criteria, and clear regulations and procedures specified, for fair competition on the same information given to suppliers.
-With criteria deployed for partner assessment and selection, the Company also formulates fair agreements and strictly complies with conditions specified in the agreements as well as protecting confidentiality of partners.
+With criteria deployed for partner assessment and selection, the Company also formulates fair agreements and strictly comply with conditions specified in the agreements as well as protecting confidentiality of partners.
 The Company has guideline for process monitoring to ensure full compliance of the contract and prevent corruptions in all processes.